Chart Color Schemes

 Health performance in Ceduna is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Ceduna faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were high, with common health conditions prevalent across younger and older age cohorts.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-Private health cover was relatively low at approximately 50% of the total population (~1,056 people), compared to the national average of 55.7%.
-The most common medical conditions were asthma (7.7%) and arthritis (7.5%).
-69.0% of residents declared themselves completely clear of medical ailments, higher than the Rest of SA's 62.5%.
-Health outcomes among the working-age population were broadly typical.
-The area had 20.8% of residents aged 65 and over (435 people), lower than Rest of SA's 27.1%.
-Health outcomes among seniors were particularly strong, with national rankings higher than those for the general population.
+Approximately 50% of the total population (~1,035 people) have private health cover, lower than the national average of 55.7%.
+The most common medical conditions are asthma (7.7%) and arthritis (7.5%).
+69.0% of residents declare themselves completely clear of medical ailments, higher than Regional SA's 62.5%.
+Health outcomes among the working-age population are typical.
+20.5% of residents are aged 65 and over (420 people), lower than Regional SA's 27.1%.
+Health outcomes among seniors are strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health